csvidit/csvidit/README.md

 ### Hi there 👋

+I am Vidit Khandelwal (he/him), a talented full-stack software engineer with experience working in the startup ecosystem in the United States.
+I am currently a Software Developer at DexTech, spearheading user-facing components of an upcoming B2B SaaS product, using Next.js, Python, and Google Cloud/Azure.
+I was previosuly a (contract) Software Development Engineer at Pixus Inc., where I worked on their flagship inclusive photography suite for the Android platform.

-I am Vidit Khandelwal (he/him), a May 2023 graduate and Computer Science major at DePauw University in Greencastle, IN, and a past software development intern at CaptureNoire (part of Pixus, Inc.), an early-age start-up in Indianapolis.
+I am a May 2023 graduate of DePauw University in Greencastle, IN.
 I also studied International Economics for a semester at the prestigious New College of the University of Oxford.

 Take a look around!
 For more, visit my portfolio [viditkhandelwal.com](https://viditkhandelwal.com).
 I am particularly strong in Native Android app development and full-stack web development using the latest technologies, libraries, and frameworks. **I am looking for full-time roles in Software Engineering, UI/UX design, Web Development, and Product Management.**